 Undergraduate Certificate in Insurance and Risk Management

-Risk management is the financial evaluation of business operations and decisions.
-At the undergraduate level, students pursuing bachelor's degrees in business or finance can supplement their education with a certificate in insurance and risk management.
+Undergraduate students pursuing bachelor's degrees in business or finance can supplement their education with a certificate in insurance and risk management.
 Completion of certificate programs can lead to progress toward professional certification in risk management, through the National Alliance for Insurance Education & Research.

 Completion of these certificates requires as few as 5-8 classes, depending on one's choice of an undergraduate major.
 Common course topics include:

 - Introductory financial management

 Risk management graduate certificates are available for specific areas of interest, like health care or financial investing.
 Some programs focus on financial risk management; others look at decision-making and risk management.
 Programs are often available through online study, as they are geared toward working professionals.
 Spanning 1- to 2-semesters, these programs usually require that applicants have work experience - sometimes a minimum of three years - and a bachelor's degree.

 Students may have to complete as few as four courses to earn this certificate.
 Courses teach students to recognize and understand business, financial and insurance risks.
 Students learn to minimize risks and maximize business returns through effective evaluation of risks and financial choice in courses like:

 - Risk planning